BJP urges EC for more forces in Bhabanipur, accuses Mamata Banerjee of misuse of state machinery | Politics

 - India

-The party also urged the election commission that TMC leader Firhad Hakim be ''debarred'' from participating in the poll process and removed as Kolkata municipal corporation chairman till the conclusion of the by-elections, alleging that he is trying to incite communal violence in the constituency.
+The party also urged the EC that TMC leader Firhad Hakim be ''debarred'' from participating in the poll process and removed as Kolkata municipal corporation chairman till the conclusion of the by-elections, alleging that he is trying to incite communal violence in the constituency.

 BJP will ''definitely'' win if free and fair by-polls are conducted at the Bhabanipur assembly constituency, he asserted.